pzelnip/www.codependentcodr.com/content/devopsdaysyyj.md

 ## Distributed Brute Force Login Attack - Peter Locke

 Peter, like Jeff who did the Serverless talk earlier in the day, also works at [Giftbit](https://www.giftbit.com).
-In this talk he delved into how they've had to deal with distributed brute force login attacks where distributed botnets try to attack a login page with leaked credentials trying to compromise accounts on their service.
+In this talk they delved into how they've had to deal with distributed brute force login attacks where distributed botnets try to attack a login page with leaked credentials trying to compromise accounts on their service.